nguyenquanltdd/Sky-loyalty-framework/doc/userguide/reward_campaigns/edit/reward_activate.rst

 .. index::
    single: reward_activate

-ACTIVATE / DEACTIVATE REWARD CAMPAIGN
+Activate / Deactivate reward campaign
 =====================================

 Any reward from the list can be activated and deactivated by Admin user.